 Royal National Lifeboat Institution (RNLI); A fine granite boathouse was erected in 1861 at the root of the East Pier to house the Kingstown lifeboat.
 Over the years many lives have been saved by the brave actions of the men and women of the (RNLI).
 A stone memorial on the East Pier was erected to the fifteen crewmen who lost their lives when their lifeboat capsized on Christmas Eve 1895.
 Visit www.dunlaoghaire-lifeboat.ie/ or RNLI for more information.

 The Irish Nautical College and Training school was based in this building at the root of the West Pier from 1951 to 1975.
 Subsequently the Commissioners of Irish Lights leased the building until 1986 as a training centre for members of the service.
 In keeping with this tradition Roinn na Mara opened the premises as a Marine Activity Centre in June 1989 to provide a facility for training in sailing and other water sports, safety training courses and lectures on marine matters.
 There are at present three organisations – the Dún Laoghaire Vocational Educational Committee, the Irish National Sailing School and the

 Irish Youth Sailing Club – operating from the Centre.
-(The two latter organisations being Irish Sailing Association recognised teaching establishments).
+More information can be found at www.iysc.net/ (The two latter organisations being Irish Sailing Association recognised teaching establishments).